ml-archive/keychain/README.md

 	},
 	"resetPassword": {
 		"kid": "reset",
-		"secondsToExpire": 3600,
+		"secondsToExpire": 3600
+	},

+	"fromAddress": "sender@email.com",
 	"fromName": "Name of Sender",

-		"fromAddress": "sender@email.com",
-		"pathToEmail": "Emails/resetPassword",
+	"pathToEmailView": "Emails/resetPassword",
-		"pathToView": "Views/resetPassword"
+	"pathToFormView": "Views/resetPassword",

+	"apiPathPrefix": "",
+	"frontendPathPrefix": ""
 }
-}
 ```

 The `kid` values should correspond to values in `jwt.json`.
-The above values for `apiAccess` and `resetPassword` are the defaults used when no configuration is supplied; only `resetPassword.fromName` and `resetPassword.fromAddress` are required.
+The above values for `apiAccess` and `resetPassword` are the defaults used when no configuration is supplied; only `fromName` and `fromAddress` are required.

 Usage of a refresh token is optional.
 You can opt out of using the refresh token by removing the `refreshToken` key.